Moxio/captainhook-psalm/README.md

 }
 ```

 The check is only run when committing changes to PHP files.
-It will thus not detect pre-existing duplications in PHP
+It will thus not detect pre-existing errors in PHP
 files which are not staged.

 The action expects [Psalm](https://github.com/vimeo/psalm) to be installed as a local Composer package (i.e. available